Learn how to import multiple invoices to QuickBooks Online in one go.

 - Select Next.

-After you map the fields, review the summary of your import.
+After you've mapped the fields, review the summary of your import.
 If everything looks good, select Start import.

 Once you’re done:

-- Select OK if all your invoices are imported.
+- Select OK if all your invoices have imported successfully.

 - If some invoices fail to import, note why, then select Done.